Main Menu

 As a coach of young people, or even senior clubs and teams, it is easy to concentrate on “performance outcomes” either in the gym or in the win/ loss column.
 However, it is important to remember where these athletes are coming from.

-It is alright having “medal targets” for Rio and Tokyo Olympics, but the simple fact is that we have a young generation of unfit, overweight kids who struggle to move properly.
+It is alright to have “medal targets” for the Rio and Tokyo Olympics, but the simple fact is that we have a young generation of unfit, overweight kids who struggle to move properly.
 Kelvin laid this out very well.

-It is everyones’ responsibility to help solve this problem.
-The answer isn’t with p.e “specialists” being put into primary schools and chucking a ball at 30 kids and saying “play a game“.
+It is everyone’s responsibility to help solve this problem.
+The answer isn’t with PE “specialists” being put into primary schools, chucking a ball at 30 kids, and saying, “Play a game.”

 The answer isn’t with hordes of sports science students being able to recite force/ time relationships or measuring Vo2 max on a treadmill but unable to coach a press up or a squat properly.
 Let alone sequence those movements into a meaningful, engaging coaching session.

-The answer lies with better coaching and teaching:”If you don’t chase precision, you are supporting mediocrity”.
+The answer lies with better coaching and teaching: “If you don’t chase precision, you are supporting mediocrity”.

-“Kids aren’t afraid of hard work, the’re afraid of boredom”.
+“Kids aren’t afraid of hard work, they’re afraid of boredom”.
 Wayne Goldsmith

 “My butt is killing me”

-The last hour of the day was all practical with Kelvin taking the group through some lunge progressions, sway drill variations and single leg squat variants.
+The last hour of the day was all practical with Kelvin taking the group through some lunge progressions, sway drill variations and single-leg squat variants.

 “Are we teaching/ coaching them to discover, or to be robotic?”
 Kelvin put all his theory and experience into practice.